Ductal Carcinoma in Situ (DCIS)

 Talk to your provider about how often you should get a mammogram based on your risk factors.

 Outlook / Prognosis

-What is the prognosis for patients who have ductal carcinoma in situ (DCIS)?
+What is the prognosis for people with ductal carcinoma in situ (DCIS)?

-Because DCIS is contained within a specific area of the breast and has not spread, the disease can be controlled and cured with appropriate treatment.
-After treatment, the outcome for the patient with DCIS is usually excellent.
+Because DCIS is contained within a specific area of your breast and hasn’t spread, the disease can be controlled and cured with appropriate treatment.
+After treatment, outcomes are usually excellent.
+DCIS rarely recurs following treatment.

-What type of follow-up care can be expected after treatment of ductal carcinoma in situ (DCIS)?
+What type of follow-up care will I need after treatment of ductal carcinoma in situ (DCIS)?